Okay, take it for what it's worth, but I just got an email from somebody who just came out of a meeting with some staffers to Republican congressmen.

 And the predicate for it is, as I've said, this administration is populated with people who do not think we have the right to tell any other nation what they can and can't do.

-If the Iranians are running around saying they need nuclear weaponry to protect themselves, then our administration says, well, who are who are we to tell them what steps they can't take to defend themselves?
+If the Iranians are running around saying they need nuclear weaponry to protect themselves, then our administration says, well, who are we to tell them what steps they can't take to defend themselves?

-We have the new I mean, why can't they?
+We have the new, I mean, why can't they?

 Who are we to tell them?